jayjay0317/Hands-On-ML-Study/Chapter_13/README.md

 - **RNN Memory:** Since each output depends on the previous output, the output at time $t$ indirectly depends on all earlier inputs, giving the network a form of memory.

 - **Memory Cells and Hidden State:** An RNN preserves information through a hidden state $h_{(t)}$, which is updated from the current input $x_{(t)}$ and the previous state $h_{(t-1)}$.
 In a basic RNN cell, the hidden state is also used directly as the output.

+- **RNN Input-Output Structures:** RNNs can be used as sequence-to-sequence, sequence-to-vector, vector-to-sequence, or encoder-decoder models depending on the task.